mobvoi/ticdesign/_en/design/index.md

 ### Typography

 Typography is essential to app design.
-Selecting appropriate font and spacing not only gives readers better reading experiences, but also ensures a nicer visual display of the app.
-In order to enable “know through one glance”, we have to pick an appropriate font size to bring good reading experience on smartwatch, especially under certain circumstances.
+Selecting appropriate font and spacing not only gives readers greater reading experiences, but also ensures a nicer visual display of the app.
+In order to enable “know through one glance”, we have to pick an appropriate font size to bring good reading experience on the smartwatch, especially under certain circumstances.
 Most of the time, we recommend you to follow the text layout guideline for the operation system since its developers are more familiar with the characteristics of the hardware that the system setup on.

 #### Font Size

-Please try not to display more than two fonts on the same interface and keep the distinction between different fonts obvious.
-And this rule applies to more than smartphone.
+Please try not to display more than two fonts on the same interface and keep the distinction between different fonts obvious.And this rule applies to more than smartphones.

 What listed below is a whole set of font guideline for Ticwear system, which you might find helpful If you are trying to design an interface on a 36mm smartwatch screen.
 You are also welcome to refer to the [developer doc](../doc/#style-and-theme) for more usage guideline.